MegansColorado/Capstone_1/README.md

  <img src="images/dem_repub_meandailyTOTALcases_Map_8.png" alt="raw" width="300" height='200'/> <img src="images/dem_repub_meandailyTOTALcases_Map_6.png" alt="raw" width="300" height='200'/>

-**Mean TOTAL Daily Cases for Republican vs. Democratic Counties (above LEFT) and LOG version (above RIGHT):** These graphs seem to underscore that while Democratic counties have a higher % of covid cases per population, both types of counties have generally the same trajectory.
+**Mean TOTAL Daily Cases for Republican vs. Democratic Counties (First image above) and LOG version (Second image above):** These graphs seem to underscore that while Democratic counties have a higher % of covid cases per population, both types of counties have generally the same trajectory.
 Three is an interesting narrowing of the lines around late June, early July where it appears Republican counties are increasing faster than Democratic counties.

  <img src="images/dem_repub_meanTOTALcases_sliding_scale_7.png" alt="raw" width="400" height='200'/>

- **Mean TOTAL cases (all counties and all days) vs. %Republican <==> %Democrat (sliding scale):** While an interesting excersize this graph doesnt tell us much other than making it obvious that there are more Democrat Counties (36 Counties) than Republican (22 Counties)
+ **Mean TOTAL cases (all counties and all days) vs. % Republican <==> % Democrat (sliding scale):** While an interesting excersize this graph doesnt tell us much other than making it obvious that there are more Democrat Counties (36 Counties) than Republican (22 Counties)

 ## **D. Hypothesis Testing**